Punktum-dk/das-service-specification/README.md

   - Minor clarification on credentials

 - 1.4 2016-06-09
-  - Removed obsolete datasheet
+  - Removed obsolete data sheet

 - 1.3 2016-06-09
   - Added link to demo client, also available on Github

 - 1.2 2016-04-19
-  - Filled in data in the datasheet, more information will follow
+  - Filled in data in the data sheet, more information will follow
   - Filled in details on blocking policy for failed login attempts based on user-id and IP-address
   - Added link to the gitprint service